2019 Canadian Soccer League season: Changes from 2018

-During the off-season former SC Toronto founder and league equity owner Isac Cambas died on March 1, 2019, from cancer.
-The season commenced with all nine teams from the 2018 season returning with the approval of a single expansion team from five applicants.
-The changes confirmed at the 2019 annual general meeting of team owners was the introduction of professional soccer to King, Ontario with Kingsman SC fielding teams in the First & Second divisions.
-Originally the league released a press release announcing the return of professional soccer to Niagara Falls, Ontario under the name Niagara FC with former league veteran Timotej Zakrajsek, and Tamara Samardzija as the driving forces behind the bid.
+During the off-season, former SC Toronto founder and league equity owner Isac Cambas died on March 1, 2019, from cancer.
+The season commenced with all nine teams from the 2018 season returning, with the approval of a single expansion team from five applicants.
+The changes confirmed at the 2019 annual general meeting of team owners were the introduction of professional soccer to King, Ontario, with Kingsman SC fielding teams in the First & Second divisions.
+Originally, the league released a press release announcing the return of professional soccer to Niagara Falls, Ontario, under the name Niagara FC, with former league veteran Timotej Zakrajsek and Tamara Samardzija as the driving forces behind the bid.
 Unfortunately, the project failed to materialize as the club didn't make its debut.

-Changes occurred in the CSL executive committee and staff with Serbian White Eagles president Dragan Bakoc serving as the league's president.
+Changes occurred in the CSL executive committee and staff, with Serbian White Eagles president Dragan Bakoc serving as the league's president.
 Meanwhile, the Second Division fielded six teams for the 2019 season.
-Several departing clubs became founding members of the Canadian Academy of Soccer League (CASL) a new professional league centered in Milton, Ontario, with Milton SC owner Jasmin Halkic initiating the operation along with the additions of Halton United, and London City.
+Several departing clubs became founding members of the Canadian Academy of Soccer League (CASL), a new professional league centered in Milton, Ontario, with Milton SC owner Jasmin Halkic initiating the operation along with the additions of Halton United and London City.